 An anthology of post-apocalyptic erotica

 Romance Novel: third in the Book of the Watchers trilogy

 Rights to Named and Shamed

-have reverted with the closing of Sweetmeats Press - It has now been re-published with a lovely new cover by Sinful Press and I'm delighted.
+have reverted with the closing of Sweetmeats Press - both have now been re-published with lovely new covers by Sinful Press.